 Since the start of the COVID outbreak, Aardvark Israel has continued to run our programs with appropriate modifications.
 Through adjustments to the daily schedule and full compliance with the health guidelines of the Israeli Government, we enabled our students to continue their activities in Israel in a meaningful and safe way.
 Throughout this period, we have been in constant contact with Masa, the Jewish Agency, the Ministry of Health, and the Ministry of Tourism for guidance in our continued operation and to assist us in planning for the future.

 Please follow us on Facebook and Instagram to see our program in action.
 We also recommend viewing this brief clip from i24News featuring one of our current students: https://youtu.be/mH6fn3kokJo Additionally, if you would like to speak to a current participant or the parent of a current participant, we will be happy to connect you!

-- We are offering payment plan options in order to assist families who have been impacted financially due to COVID-19.
+- We are offering payment plan options to assist families who have been impacted financially due to COVID-19.

 - All students will conduct a health self-assessment immediately prior to travel to Israel, and a subsequent health assessment will be conducted immediately upon arrival.
 These assessments will include reporting the participant’s temperature and answering a brief questionnaire to screen for any possible COVID-19 symptoms or recent exposure.

 - Any participant exhibiting symptoms of the virus or recently exposed prior to leaving home will be required to postpone their arrival to the program until a quarantine period has been completed.